John W. O'Daniel: Between the wars

 O'Daniel became an infantry instructor with New Jersey National Guard at Trenton in May 1924.
 In September 1927 he entered the Infantry School at Fort Benning Georgia and graduated in May 1928.
 He was transferred in July 1928 to the 21st Infantry at Schofield Barracks, Hawaii and in January 1930 was placed in command of the Military Police Detachment of the Hawaiian Department at Fort Schafter.
 In October 1931 he joined the 12th Infantry at Fort Howard, Maryland.

 In the 1930s with the country locked in the Great Depression, O'Daniel undertook a series of assignments that departed from traditional military roles.
 In May 1933, O'Daniel became assistant to the Officer in Charge of the New York Port of Embarkation for the Pilgrimage of War Mothers and Widows.
-From September to November 1933, he was on Civilian Conservation Corps duty at Smokemont, North Carolina and then was assigned to the 22d Infantry Regiment (United States) at Fort Oglethorpe, Georgia.
+From September to November 1933, he was on Civilian Conservation Corps duty at Smokemont, North Carolina and then was assigned to the 22nd Infantry Regiment at Fort Oglethorpe, Georgia.
 In July 1934 he was appointed Army liaison officer with the Tennessee Valley Authority.
 In March 1935 he became adjutant of District "D" of the Civilian Conservation Corps at Fort McClellan, Alabama.
-He was named Executive Officer of District "D" in July 1935, earning advancement to Major in August, and a year later he became Professor of Military Science and Tactics at the Academy of Richmond County at Augusta, Georgia.
+He was named Executive Officer of District "D" in July 1935, earning advancement to major in August, and a year later he became Professor of Military Science and Tactics at the Academy of Richmond County at Augusta, Georgia.

 O'Daniel entered the Command and General Staff School at Fort Leavenworth, Kansas, in September and graduated in June 1939.
 He was then assigned to Fort Brady, Michigan as an instructor of the Citizen's Military Training Camp and Officer's Reserve Corps.
 In August 1939 he became branch instructor in the Michigan Military Area with headquarters in Detroit.
 On August 18, 1940, O'Daniel was promoted to the rank of lieutenant colonel.

 World War II

 In January 1941, during World War II (although the United States was still neutral), he became commander of the 2nd Battalion, 24th Infantry Regiment at Fort Benning with which he participated in the Third Army maneuvers in Louisiana–a critical test of logistical and combat capabilities for the later fighting in World War II.
+O'Daniel's regimental commander, Colonel Charles Lockett, "wrote that Iron Mike was the best battalion commander he had ever seen".

-Shortly after the American entry into World War II, on December 24, 1941, he was promoted to colonel and became Assistant Chief of Staff for operations of the Third Army and Director of the Junior Officers Training Center in San Antonio, Texas.
+Shortly after the American entry into the war, on December 24, 1941, he was promoted to colonel and became Assistant Chief of Staff for operations of the Third Army and Director of the Junior Officers Training Center in San Antonio, Texas.
 In June 1942 he was named Operations Officer of the Amphibious Training Center at Camp Edwards, Massachusetts.